manavm1990/cra-template-eslint-airbnb-tailwind/template/README.md

 # Getting Started with Create React App with Stricter Linting, Prettier and Tailwind

+This 1️⃣ is kind of opinionated.
+You have been warned.
+Try it.
+You might like it.

+A `components` directory has been created for you in `src`.
+Kindly remove `.gitkeep` before using.

 This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It now includes [Airbnb's ESLint Configuration](https://www.npmjs.com/package/eslint-config-airbnb), [Prettier](https://prettier.io/), and [Tailwind CSS](https://tailwindcss.com/).